 The Godfather of punk, Iggy Pop is one of the most influential and iconic performers of all time.
 Iggy Pop was the vocalist of proto-punk group The Stooges who formed in 1967.

-Pop is known for his outrageous confrontational life-performances which often involved self-mutilation and indecent exposure.
-Though Pop never achieved chart-topping success he remains a prominent culture icon while his songs I Wanna Be Your Dog and Search and Destroy are popular cult classics.
+Pop is known for his outrageous confrontational live performances which often involved self-mutilation and indecent exposure.
+Though Pop never achieved chart-topping success, he remains a prominent culture icon while his songs I Wanna Be Your Dog and Search and Destroy are popular cult classics.